erroronline1/caro/readme.md

 Information can be added anytime.
 Processed but not yet received orders can have a order state change in which case the ordering unit will be send a message.
 These are also cancelable, in which case the order will be sorted to unprocessed with a cancellation flag and message to purchase; a processed cancellation will be deleted.
 Received products can be marked to be returned.
 Returns create a new order without changing the original one and without dedicated authorization.
 Processing return orders flags as received simultaneously - this does not track refunds intentionally, as this happens in other software most of the time and to reduce load on purchase staff a double edit is to be avoided.
 All actions offer to append a message.
-A label sheet can be created directly from the commission field to support allocation of products during internal delivery.
+A label can be created directly from the commission field to support allocation of products during internal delivery.

+A label can be created directly from the article number field supplemented by a suitable batch or delivery note number to create a scannable code for material traceability.

 Processed orders are also added to a second database with reduced data.
 This data can be exported through the [audit module](#audit) and used for vendor evaluation.